 Shoulder sprain symptoms will vary depending on how bad the injury is and can range from mild to very severe and will include pain in the shoulder, usually at the front of the joint.
 There will be tenderness when pressing in on the area of injury.
 Rapid swelling may appear and the shoulder will be painful to move.
 Severe shoulder sprains may result in instability of the shoulder joint.

 Causes of a shoulder sprain

 A sprained shoulder is caused by a force on the arm which stretches the shoulder ligaments.
-Usually this involves the arm being forced backwards when it is raised to 90 degrees at the shoulder.
+Usually, this involves the arm being forced backward when it is raised to 90 degrees at the shoulder.
 This causes stretching or tearing of the ligaments or capsule at the front of the shoulder.

-This is not a perticularly common injury as the ligaments of the shoulder are very strong.
-Also the muscles at the front of the shoulder, such as the pectorals are more likely to be injured first.
+This is not a particularly common injury as the ligaments of the shoulder are very strong.
+Also, the muscles at the front of the shoulder, such as the pectorals are more likely to be injured first.